hmthang96/Z490-Vision-G-Hackintosh/README.md

 From Ventura, Intel 255-V will work natively, no need to patch.

 BCM94360 Wifi is temporary not working, I will fix late.

+IF you use AMD card, you can play DRM on Apple TV and play lossless audio on Apple Music by below pasting code to terminal: defaults write com.apple.AppleGVA gvaForceAMDKE -boolean yes